izderadicka/audioserve/README.md

 ## Web client

-Finally I think **new web client**  is ready for prime time, so I'll become default - it resides in it's [own project](https://github.com/izderadicka/audioserve-web) and it's integrated into Docker image build, so it's part of the image (TBD for stable image and static release).
+Finally I think **new web client**  is ready for prime time, so I'll become default - it resides in it's [own project](https://github.com/izderadicka/audioserve-web) and it's integrated into Docker image build, so it's part of the image (TBD for stable image).
 New web client uses latest and greatest web technologies and it's intended to replace Android client (can be installed as PWA app).
 However if you do not like new client for any reason (please let me know what's wrong with new client), you can still use old client (residing in this repo, it's just HTML5 and javascript, so less demanding, but also code is bit clumsy), which will be around for some time.
 You can easily enable in Docker build with `OLD_CLIENT` build argument, or just build separately with npm and direct do resulting `dist` directory with `--client-dir` argument.

 I'm testing web clients on recent Firefox and Chrome/Chromium (on Linux and Android platforms, occasionally on Win and Edge, assuming that Edge is now basically Chrome, so it should work).
 For Apple platforms, new client should work for Safari after some additional configuration - check [this chapter](#alternative-transcodings-and-transcoding-configuration-for-apple-users).